 Lighting Low Impact Design Misc.
 Conditions Pathways & Sidewalks (Non-Motorized Transit) Parking & Circulati on Subarea Noise, Trash Enclosure, etc. Cross Access Ingress/Egress Central Park District All exterior light sources and lamps that emit more than 900 lumens shall be Shopping District concealed or shielded with an Illuminations Engineering Society of North America (IESNA) full cut-off style fixture with an angle not exceeding 90 degrees to minimize the potential for glare and unnecessary diffusion on adjacent property.
 Street sidewalk lighting: architectural decorative fixture, 14 ft. max. fixture height; All waste, refuse, and recycling containers and enclosures shall be incorporated within A 10 ft. wide asphalt multiuse path (to be concrete along Greenfield Road) shall be provided around the perimeter of the Northland Redevelopment area as indicated in the master plan.
 Sidewalks shall be provided along all streets.
 A minimum 5 ft. clear width shall be maintained.
-Pedestrian street crossings shall include "curb extensions", which Lifestyle District The state of the s "SEMCOG Low Impact Design Guidelines".
-Per City of Southfield Green Infrastructure the footprint of a principal or accessory will also define on-street parking.
+Pedestrian street crossings shall include "curb extensions", which Lifestyle District Street drivelane lighting: architectural decorative fixture; 25 ft. max. fixture height Open Space Pedestrian lighting: architectural decorative fixture; 14 ft. max. fixture height Parking area lighting: 25 ft. fixture height Special Feature Lighting: permitted in unique designs as decorative or sculptural Stormwater management BMP's shall be utilized within all parking areas.
+Refer to "SEMCOG Low Impact Design Guidelines".
+Per City of Southfield Green Infrastructure requirements of the Zoning Ordinance. the footprint of a principal or accessory will also define on-street parking.
 The curb extensions shall reduce the width of the street crossing by extending the pedestrian space to the edge of the drive lanes.
 Decorative pedestrian crosswalks at major intersections and pedestrian crossings shall be provided per City of Southfield standards.
 Required between parking areas adjacent to another parking area.
-24 ft. wide driveways, unless otherwise require as demonstrated traffic study.
-Innovation District unique designs as decorative or sculptural lighting fixtures in limited locations; no cutoff requirements.
+24 ft. wide driveways, unless otherwise require as demonstrated traffic study, Innovation District Ilighting fixtures in limited locations; no cut- off requirements.
 Building wall-mounted or landscape accent lighting shall not exceed goo lumens.
 All exterior lighting shall be designed to avoid the creation of "hot spots" or irregular lighting levels.
-Lighting uniformity across a horizontal surface shall have an average range from one footcandle to three footcandles or not requirements of the Zoning Ordinance.
+Lighting uniformity across a horizontal surface shall have an average range from one footcandle to three footcandles or not regarding of the Zoning of thinnee.
 The wall or screen shall be at least one foot taller than the height of the waste or storage container or enclosure being screened, up to a maximum of 8 feet.
-Chain link, vinyl, EIFS, and unfinished or non-decorative CMU are prohibited screening materials. oundary District (Expandable) exceeding 4:1 average to minimum light levels.
+Chain link, vinyl, EIFS, and unfinished or non-decorative CMU are prohibited screening materials. undary District (Expandable) exceeding 4:1 average to minimum light levels.
 Parking areas and driveways and walkways need to have lighting at a minimum of 1 to 2 maintained foot candles with a uniformity ratio of 4:1.
 Entry to building needs a minimum of 5 maintained foot candles Sidewalks shall be provided along all streets.
 A minimum 5 ft. clear width shall be maintained.
 Pedestrian street crossings shall include "curb extensions", which will also define on-street parking.
 The curb extensions shall reduce the width of the street crossing by extending the pedestrian space to the edge of the drive lanes.
 Greenspace District Sidewalks shall be provided along all streets.
 A minimum 5 ft. clear width shall be maintained.
 Pedestrian street crossings shall include "curb extensions", which will also define on-street parking.
-The curb extensions shall reduce the width of the street crossing by extending the pedestrian space NJA
+The curb extensions shall reduce the width of the street crossing by extending the pedestrian space NĮA